cainam/home-cluster-deployment/README.md

 - longhorn: add disk creation (truncate -s xxG file + mount point)
 - init node: lib/firmware and lib/modules commented out => need to find a generic solution from scratch to install a node

-- render templates delegate_to:localhost and use then synchronize: of whole directory

 - regression tests: implement continuous testing of the features to detect regressions

 - envoy build: instead of overwriting files like BUILD sed them
+- render templates delegate_to:localhost and use then synchronize: of whole directory (duration: 46secs, go back to remote rendering, maybe change it to async and poll mechanism)